 Source: Project of measurement and verification for adjustments in the pressure of the compressors.

 Thanks to continuous monitoring we can detect problems in the installation more quickly and accurately.
 In the vast majority of industries where there is no monitoring, problems are detected in the periodic maintenance checks that are carried out, so that several weeks can pass without the problem being solved.

 With Dexma, the reaction time is much shorter and therefore the negative impact is minimised.

 Source: Change in compressor consumption profile after weeks of operation in the new regime.

-Compressed Air Systems: key to Energy Efficiency in Manufacturing
+Compressed Air System: a key to Energy Efficiency in Manufacturing

-Energy monitoring of the compressed air system has become a priority for industries committed to energy efficiency.
+Energy monitoring of compressed air systems has become a priority for industries committed to energy efficiency.
 It is a key point in electricity consumption with a very important potential for improvement.